slateci/slateci.github.io/_docs/federation/alert.md

 ---
 title: Alert System
-overview: Alerting based on status of each site of a [SLATE platform](http://slateci.io/docs/concepts/hardware-components/platform.html)
+overview: Alerting based on status of each site of a SLATE platform.
 order: 80

 layout: docs